ionic-team/ionic-framework/.github/CONTRIBUTING.md

 * If you think you have found a bug, or have a new feature idea, please start by making sure it hasn't already been [reported](https://github.com/ionic-team/ionic/issues?utf8=%E2%9C%93&q=is%3Aissue).
 You can search through existing issues to see if there is a similar one reported.
 Include closed issues as it may have been closed with a solution.

 * Next, [create a new issue](https://github.com/ionic-team/ionic/issues/new/choose) that thoroughly explains the problem.
 Please fill out the populated issue form before submitting the issue.

+### Creating a Good Code Reproduction

+####What is a code reproduction?

+A code reproduction is a small Ionic Framework application that is built to demonstrate a particular issue.
+The code reproduction should contain the minimal amount of code needed to recreate the issue you are experiencing.
+In addition, the code reproduction should be reliable.
+This means that we should be able to reproduce the issue every  time we follow your steps to reproduce.
+Code reproductions that do not reproduce the issue every time are not considered reliable.

+#### Why should you create a reproduction?

+A code reproduction of the issue you are experiencing helps us better isolate the cause of the problem.
+This is an important first step to getting any bugs fixed!

+Without a reliable code reproduction, it is unlikely we will be able to address the issue.
+Issues that do not have a code reproduction will be closed.
+In short, creating a code reproduction of the issue helps us help you faster.

+#### How to create a reproduction

+* Create a new Ionic application using one of our starter templates.
+The `blank` starter application is a great choice for this.
+You can create one using the following Ionic CLI command: `ionic start myApp blank`
+* Add the minimal amount of code needed to recreate the issue you are experiencing.
+Do not include anything that is not required to reproduce the issue.
+This includes any 3rd party plugins you have installed.
+* Publish the application on GitHub and include a link to it when [creating an issue](https://github.com/ionic-team/ionic/issues/new/choose).
+* Be sure to include steps to reproduce the issue.
+These steps should be clear and easy to follow.

+#### Benefits of Creating a Reproduction

+* Uses the latest version of Ionic: By creating a new Ionic application, you are ensuring that you are testing against the latest version of the framework.
+Sometimes the issues you are experiencing have already been resolved in a newer version of the framework!
+* Minimal surface area: By removing code that is not needed in order to reproduce the issue, it makes it easier to identify the cause of the issue.
+* No secret code needed: Creating a minimal reproduction of the issue prevents you from having to publish any proprietary code used in your project.
+* Get help fixing the issue: If we can reliably reproduce an issue, there is a good chance we will be able to address it.

 ## Creating a Pull Request